CapgeminiNorway/AgileArchitect/README.md

 Content is managed using GitHub and published to readable format using LeanPub.
 LeanPub publishes PDF, Epub and Kindle files.
 For easy browsing, content is published to http://arkitekturskolen.azurewebsites.net/.
 Deployment is automatic, it happens within a few seconds after pushed to the branch develop.
 (Deployment slots will be added soon...)

-Content from the Manuscript folder is published to https://leanpub.com/devopsforarchitects/preview whenever anything s commited to Develop branch.
+Content from the Manuscript folder is published to https://leanpub.com/devopsforarchitects/preview whenever anything is commited to Develop branch.
 It is published as PDF, Kindle, Epub and Online.
 For now it is a private space. register a user and send an enmail to thorbjorn.ellefsen@capgemini to be added.
 Multiple roles is possible: admin, autthor, contributer and reader.

 # Images